The lock screen displays when visiting a password-protected site or page. You can create a custom design for the lock screen in the Design panel.

 Step 5 - Style

 Lock screens are styled independently of a site’s template.
-In the Style panel, you can change the typography and colors using similar tweaks as the Style Editor.
+In the Style panel, you can change the typography and colors using similar tweaks as the Site Styles panel.

 Click Style in the Lock Screen panel.